On this page:

 - International Comparability Assessment Tool (ICAT)

-Article 4 of the World Trade Organization (WTO) Agreement on Sanitary and Phytosanitary Measures (SPS Agreement) states:
+Equivalence is an obligation for countries that are members of the World Trade Organization (WTO).
+Article 4 of the WTO Agreement on Sanitary and Phytosanitary Measures (SPS Agreement) states:

 Members shall accept the sanitary or phytosanitary measures of other Members as equivalent, even if these measures differ from their own or from those used by other Members trading in the same product, if the exporting Member objectively demonstrates to the importing Member that its measures achieve the importing Member’s appropriate level of sanitary or phytosanitary protection.
 For this purpose, reasonable access shall be given, upon request, to the importing Member for inspection, testing and other relevant procedures.